Policy for the Responsible Use of Computer and Technology Resources

 Removal of Accounts

 Employees who voluntarily terminate their employment with Point Park will have their network, email, and administrative system accounts revoked upon completion of their last working day on-site.
-Employees whose termination is non-voluntary will have their accounts revoked upon request by the Director of Human Resources and/or an Officer of the University.
+Employees whose termination is non-voluntary will have their accounts revoked upon request by the assistant vice president of human resources and/or an officer of the University.
 Students who graduate or leave Point Park will have their accounts removed within thirty (30) days of their departure.
 It is the responsibility of the departing student to extract any files from his/her account prior to its removal.

 Use of Resources